My Babysitter's a Vampire: Broadcast

 The movie originally premiered on Teletoon on October 9, 2010, and on Télétoon on October 16, 2010.
-In the United States it premiered on June 10, 2011, and in the UK and Ireland on October 3, 2011.
+In the United States it premiered on June 10, 2011 on Disney Channel.
+The Disney Channel version (Which was made in collaboration with distributor Fremantle Media) has minor edits to the film to meet the network's standards and practices, but most of the film was left the same.
+In select territories, the film was distributed by Phase 4 Films, a now defunct distribution company which specialized in direct-to-dvd releases.

 Television series

 A television series based on the film has been produced.
 It was created by Fresh TV, creators of 6teen and Total Drama.
 The first four episodes of the series aired on Teletoon (English) from March 14, 2011, to March 17, 2011 and on Télétoon (French) from February 28, 2011, to March 3, 2011.
 The series formally premiered in Canada on January 5, 2011, on both channels.
 The series premiered on Disney Channel on June 27, 2011, in the United States, and the channel aired all the episodes of the first season in the US before they premiered in Canada.
 The first season officially premiered in Canada on January 5, 2012.
 It was produced by Fresh TV.

 Season 2 of the show has been greenlit by Fresh TV, and was originally revealed by Vanessa Morgan on her official, personal Twitter.
 Filming began on September 21, 2011, to November 17, 2011.
 The same day filming ended, Disney Channel announced they would pick it up for a second season.
 The second season first premiered on Disney Channel in the US on June 29, 2012.
 It made its premiere on Teletoon in Canada on September 6, 2012.
-The series is currently on hiatus as of April 2013, but a second movie is being planned.
+The series ended on a cliffhanger with the Season 2 finale.
+A second movie was planned to be in the works but due to issues with broadcasters and budgeting, it was not able to be produced, effectively ending the franchise outright.

 Reception

 Critical response

-Pretty Famous gave it a smart rating of 82.
+Common Sense Media rated the film 2 out of 5 stars and for kids ages 12+, "Parents need to know that there's plenty of violence in this Canadian-made TV movie (later made into a series), but most of it is obscured to the point that little actual blood is really seen.(...) it might be an OK alternative for some older tweens".
+My Babysitter's a Vampire was ranked #2 on Disney Channel's top 10 Halloween movies by Paste Magazine.
+The movie is praised for subverting vampiric stereotypes by being satirically aware of itself.